Christi Arnerich, an ENT specialist, answers a parent’s question regarding elective surgery during the Covid-19 pandemic.

 The country’s pediatricians have called for new COVID-19 vaccines to be appropriately vetted for safety and efficacy for everyone, including children.

-Guidance from the CDC, local county officials and Stanford Children’s Health experts on ways to safely celebrate Halloween and Día de Los Muertos during the pandemic.
+Guidance from the CDC, local county officials and Stanford Medicine Children’s Health experts on ways to safely celebrate Halloween and Día de Los Muertos during the pandemic.

 With the ongoing COVID-19 pandemic, it’s more important than ever for children to be vaccinated now against the flu.